Master of Laws in Laws

-The Master of Laws (LL.M.) program provides a concentrated post-graduate legal study program for practicing lawyers or graduates of foreign or domestic law schools.
-Candidates for this program include: 1) foreign lawyers and law graduates seeking training in U.S. legal doctrine and skills; and 2) U.S. lawyers and law graduates wishing to pursue an advanced study in chosen areas of focus.
+The Master of Laws (LLM) program provides a concentrated post-graduate legal study program for practicing lawyers or graduates of foreign or domestic law schools.
+Candidates for this program include: 1) foreign lawyers and law graduates seeking training in U.S. legal doctrine and skills, including those who may wish to sit for the Texas Bar Examination; and 2) U.S. lawyers and law graduates wishing to pursue an advanced study in chosen areas of focus.

-Students have the option to pursue a thesis or non-thesis Master of Laws degree.
-Students may be enrolled on either a full-time or part-time basis.
+Students enrolled in the program pursue a non-thesis Master of Laws degree, and may be enrolled on either a full-time or part-time basis.

-Students who do not have a Juris Doctor from an A.B.A.-approved law school must take a concentrated introductory course on the U.S. legal and business environment, Introduction to the U.S. Legal System.
-This course will familiarize students with the structure of the U.S. legal system, fundamentals of legal reasoning and analysis, and core concepts in the major areas of U.S. doctrinal law.
+Students who do not have a Juris Doctor from an A.B.A.-approved law school must take Introduction to the U.S. Legal System.
+This course will familiarize students with the structure of the U.S. legal system and fundamentals of legal reasoning and analysis.
+Additional curriculum requirements vary based on the student's chosen area of curricular specialization.

 For more information, please go to law.tamu.edu.

 This program is approved for delivery via asynchronous or synchronous distance education technology.